MicrosoftDocs/quantum-docs/articles/optimization-job-management.md

 ---
 author: KittyYeungQ
-description: This document provides a basic guide to managing jobs submitted for solving optimization problems in Azure Quantum using Python. ms.author: kitty ms.date: 08/12/2021 ms.service: azure-quantum
+description: This article provides a basic guide to managing jobs submitted for solving optimization problems in Azure Quantum using Python. ms.author: kitty ms.date: 08/12/2021 ms.service: azure-quantum